-- The large difference between the electronic mass and the nuclear mass allows one to separate the electronic and the nuclear problem (adiabatic approximation) - The interatomic forces and potential energy are determined by the behaviour of the bonding electrons, which itself depends parametrically on the atomic structure Electron - Within the Born-Oppenheimer approximation:
+- The large difference between the electronic mass and the nuclear mass allows one to separate the electronic and the nuclear problem - The interatomic forces and potential energy are determined by the behaviour of the bonding electrons, which itself depends parametrically on the atomic structure - In the B-O approximation we neglect coupling terms involving different electronic eigenfunctions.
+This implies that the motion of the nuclei proceeds without changing the electronic state during time evolution.